PREVIOUS: Anger Myths – F (#1)

 ⚡️is an uncontrollable force of nature, & so can’t be reigned in

 False: Many people believe that once they’re angry they can’t influence it (“I can’t control my anger – it’s just who I am”) & therefore have to let it ‘run its course’.
 Not so.
 While we don’t always have control of an external situation, no one can make us FEEL or BEHAVE in a certain way.
 Anyone can learn to be in charge of their reaction – via the Healthy Adult.
-It’s a skills set, like shooting a basketball or learning a new language.
+It’s a skill set, like shooting a basketball or learning a new language.
 Practice, practice, practice!

 ⚡️is something that happens to us